pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 The ``AggregateRoot`` class inherits from both ``TimestampedVersionedEntity`` and ``WithReflexiveMutator``, and can be subclassed to define custom aggregate root entities.

+The ``AggregateRoot`` class has a class method ``create()`` which will construct a ``Created`` event, project the event into an aggregate object, publish the event to the aggregate's list of pending events, and then return the new aggregate object.

+Events of ``AggregateRoot`` provide a ``mutate()`` method that validates the event and updates common attributes such as the version number and the timestamp, before calling a private method ``_mutate()`` that can be overridden on subclasses to do event-specific updates on the aggregate.
+The ``mutate()`` method can be extended, but the superclass method must be called.

 .. code:: python

     from eventsourcing.domain.model.aggregate import AggregateRoot